systematic-magic/AgingPubMed/research_papers_html.rst

 |
 .. _general_checks_research_papers:

 15.5.
-General checks
+General Checks
 ^^^^^^^^^^^^^^^^^^^

 15.5.1.
 Check for duplicates in the reference list.

-If you find duplicate references, please contact production team and ask to correct the reference list.
+If you find duplicate references, please contact author and ask to correct the reference list along with renumbering reference call-outs.

 15.5.2.
-Check for references translated into English from other language (usually you can spot those by keywords: translation, translated from, in Chinese, in French etc).
+Check for references translated into English from another language (usually you can spot those by keywords: translation, translated from, in Chinese, in French etc).
 Those references should comply to the following format:

    | :sample:`Author list.
 [Title of the article].
 Journal Name.
-1072; 1: 1-2.` (doi is optional)
+1072; 1: 1-2.` (doi, if available) (PubMed link, if available)
    |
    | `Example:`
    | 34.
 Yang XM, Yang H. [Expression of high mobility group box-1 in the lung tissue and serum of patients with pulmonary tuberculosis].
 Zhonghua Jie He He Hu Xi Za Zhi.
 2013; 36:497-500.

 15.5.3.
 Check for references containing journal title in English and original language (e.g. "International journal of cancer" and "Journal international du cancer").
 Remove title in original language and leave English version.
-If there is just a "foreign language" version present, it is OK to leave that version (no need to find Eglish one).
+If there is just a "foreign language" version present, it is OK to leave that version (no need to find English one).
+Consult PubMed if in doubt of the correct journal name.

 15.5.4.
-Check for extra information to the references (i.e. in addition to "standard" information).
+Check for extra information in the references (i.e. in addition to "standard" information).
 Remove all extra information.

    | `Example:`
    | ":official publication of the society of…"

 15.5.5.
-Remove any instances of “[Internet]”, "[pii]" and empty (blank) doi.
+Remove any instances of “[Internet]”, "[pii]" Accessed dates (ex: “Accessed November 6, 2017.”) and empty (blank) doi.

 15.5.6.
 Remove “PMID” and “PMCID” details, if present in any reference.